 Ask your child to say the correct sounds as they point to the letters:

-u p up By the end, make sure your child is reading the word as "up" (and not "up-puh").
-Let’s do a couple more:
+By the end, make sure your child is reading the word as "up" (and not "up-puh").

 p a t p at pat And: